Dysta/JukeBot/README.md

 ```

-The bot need `ffmpeg` to work.
+The bot needs `ffmpeg` to work.
 ### Install on Windows
-Use the package manager [Chocolatey](https://community.chocolatey.org/) and run in a admin shell `choco install ffmpeg`.
+Use the package manager [Chocolatey](https://community.chocolatey.org/) and run in an admin shell `choco install ffmpeg`.

 ### Install on Linux
 Use apt, run `sudo apt install ffmpeg`.